4yn/slashbadctf/sgctf21/which-lee/which-lee-solution.md

 >
 > [Attachment: distrib.zip](./challenge/distrib.zip)

+Writeup by [@4yn](https://github.com/4yn), first blood solution 15 hours into the CTF.

+Ah, this brings me back to [babby's first ctf](https://ctftime.org/task/6760).
+Remember the times when people used keras without tensorflow?

+tl;dr: Neural net with `layer_norm` after `relu` can cause floating point error, use to defeat floating point math that blocks the flag.

 # Recon

 The challenge files have a specification and a trained modelfor a simple neural network image classifier, supposedly able to distinguish different pictures of people named 'Lee'.
 The `eval.py` script seems to accept a path as input and spits out the label of the supplied image.
 We also get access to a web page to upload our own images and run it against the classifier.